-The house set was built on Stage 3/8, the same stage as the house set from The Addams Family (1964) TV series.
-When the series was being shot there it was known as General Service Studios, and when the film was being shot there it was called Hollywood Center Studios.
+The house set was built on Stage 3/8, the same stage as the house set from the series.
+When the series was being shot there, it was known as General Service Studios, and when the movie was being shot there, it was called Hollywood Center Studios.

-Originally the "Mamushka" scene was supposed to be longer, with a full song describing brotherly love, and both Gomez and Fester naming other famous brothers.
-Test screenings revealed that audiences felt this song brought the movie to a stand-still.
+Originally, the "Mamushka" scene was supposed to be longer, with a full song describing brotherly love, and both Gomez and Fester naming other famous brothers.
+Test screenings revealed that audiences felt this song brought the movie to a standstill.
 The film shows an edited version with only Gomez and Fester dancing, and Gomez throwing the knives at Fester.
 The full song can be found on the motion picture soundtrack.

 Director Barry Sonnenfeld had not originally planned to use the theme music from the television series in the movie.
 He included it in the opening sequence after positive reactions to the early trailer, which included the theme.